Shiraz: Safavids and later dynasties

 Shiraz is the birthplace of the co-founder of the Baháʼí Faith, the Báb (Siyyid 'Ali-Muhammad, 1819–1850).
 In this city, on the evening of 22 May 1844, he first declared his mission as the bearer of a new divine revelation.
-For this reason Shiraz is a holy city for Baháʼís, and the city, particularly the house of the Báb, was identified as a place of pilgrimage.
+For this reason, Shiraz is a holy city for Baháʼís, and the city, particularly the house of the Báb, was identified as a place of pilgrimage.
 Due to the hostile climate towards Baháʼís in Iran, the house has been the target of repeated attacks; the house was destroyed in 1979, to be paved over two years later and made into a public square.

-In 1910, a pogrom of the Jewish quarter started after false rumours that the Jews had ritually murdered a Muslim girl.
+In 1910, a pogrom in the Jewish quarter started after false rumours that the Jews had ritually murdered a Muslim girl.
 In the course of the riots, 12 Jews were murdered and about 50 were injured, and the 6,000 Jews of Shiraz were robbed of all their possessions.

-During the Pahlavi dynasty, Shiraz became the center of attention again.
-Many important landmarks like Tombs of Poets' such as Sa'di and Hafiz, were constructed and presented to the public.
+During the Pahlavi era, Shiraz became the center of attention again.
+Important landmarks like the tombs of poets such as Sa'di and Hafez, were constructed and presented to the public.

-Lacking any great industrial, religious or strategic importance, Shiraz became an administrative center, although its population has nevertheless grown considerably since the Iranian Revolution.
+Lacking any great industrial, religious or strategic importance, Shiraz became an administrative center, although its population has nevertheless grown considerably since the 1979 Iranian Revolution.